jcmincke/Blast/README.md

 ## Examples

-Each example can be run on 2 backends.
+Each example can be run on 2 backends:
 * A local backend that uses local threads.
 * A CloudHaskell backend.